jcaroba/golang-k8s-context/README.md

 # Easy context switching ( K8s )

-When you use kubectl to interact with more than one clusters, you have to type some commands to switch between the different contexts.
+When you use kubectl to interact with more than one cluster, you have to type some commands to switch between the different contexts.
 This is a very simple solution to help you on that.

 ## How it works